ethereum/EIPs/EIPS/eip-draft-signed-packages.md

 ## Test Cases
 <!--Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Other EIPs can choose to include links to test cases if applicable.-->
-Ethereum Signed Packages will be piloted on a bigger scale in Ethereum's [new client manager software](https://github.com/ethereum/mist-shell):
+Ethereum Signed Packages will be piloted on a bigger scale in Ethereum's [new client manager software](https://github.com/ethereum/grid):

 [https://github.com/ethereum/mist-shell/blob/master/ETH_CERTS.md](https://github.com/ethereum/mist-shell/blob/master/ETH_CERTS.md)

 ## Implementation
 <!--The implementations must be completed before any EIP is given status "Final", but it need not be completed before the EIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->
-A reference implementation and signer CLI ttool can be found at:
+A reference implementation and signer CLI tool can be found at:

 **Signer CLI Tool (WIP)** [https://github.com/PhilippLgh/ethereum-signed-packages](https://github.com/PhilippLgh/ethereum-signed-packages)